 As a national coalition, Move to Amend has several spokespeople who are available for interviews and background information.
-To schedule an interview please contact info [at] movetoamend.org or call 707-269-0984.
+To schedule an interview please contact press [at] movetoamend.org or call 707-269-0984.

-David Cobb is National Projects Director of Democracy Unlimited.
-He is a lawyer and political activist.
+David is a lawyer and political activist.
 David has sued corporate polluters, lobbied elected officials, run for political office himself, and has been arrested for non-violent civil disobedience.
 He truly believes we must use ALL the tools in the toolbox to effect the systemic social change we so desperately need.

 David was born in San Leon, Texas and worked as a laborer before going to college.
 He graduated from the University of Houston Law School in 1993 and maintained a successful private law practice in Houston for several years before devoting himself to full time activism to achieve real democracy in the United States.